amirmohan/amirmohan.github.io/_pages/profiles.md

     content: about_william.md
     image_circular: true # crops the image to make it circular
   - align: left
-    image: savrina.jpeg
-    content: about_savrina.md
-    image_circular: true # crops the image to make it circular
-  - align: left
-    image: vidhya.jpeg
-    content: about_vidhya.md
-    image_circular: true # crops the image to make it circular
-  - align: left
     image: kunal.jpg
     content: about_kunal.md
     image_circular: true # crops the image to make it circular